TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 11/Job 11.13.md

 ---

-If thou set thy heart aright, And stretch out thy hands toward him;
+"If you set your heart aright, stretch out your hands toward him.